chavansrc141/Final-Year-Major-Project/README.md

-# Final-Year-Major-Project
+# Hyperspectral Image Classification and Band Selection using Reinforcement Learning

-Hyperspectral Image Classification and Band Selection using Reinforcement Learning
+## Final-Year-Major-Project